Grocer racks filled with vegetables

 Somewhere like here gives me faith in humanity” – John, member of Gorton Community Grocer

 Last month, FareShare Greater Manchester was invited to the relaunch of Gorton Central, the home of the Gorton Community Grocer.
-The building on Highmead Street in Abbey Hey is home to a whole wealth of services supporting the local community, from Citizens Advice for help with finances and benefits, to health advice, courses and support groups.
-There’s even a community garden where members can grow their own food, flowers and find a haven of peace and quiet to relax outdoors.
+The building on Highmead Street in Abbey Hey offers a wide range of services that support the local community.
+These services include Citizens Advice for help with finances and benefits, as well as health advice, courses, and support groups.
+Additionally, the site features a community garden where members can grow their own food and flowers.
+The garden also provides a peaceful haven for people to relax outdoors.

-The Community Grocer, which is supported by food from FareShare Greater Manchester, offers discounted food to local residents who are members.
-When they sign up, members pay £3 per week for £15 in value of food and access referrals, signposting and individualised support.
+The Community Grocer, supported by food from FareShare Greater Manchester, provides discounted food to local resident members.
+When members sign up, they pay £3 per week for £15 worth of food.
+They also gain access to referrals, signposting, and personalised support.

 John’s story

 One of their members, John, joined the Community Grocer after calling in to collect a ‘food crisis bag’.
 He was at risk of homelessness and regularly went without food.
-Through the Community Grocer one-to-one support, John was able to access energy support and signed up to ‘Be Smoke Free’ and stopped smoking.
+With one-to-one support from the Community Grocer, John accessed energy assistance and joined the ‘Be Smoke Free’ programme.
+As a result, he successfully stopped smoking.
 He also joined ‘The River’ a domestic abuse charity and attended an ‘Understanding Your Trauma’ mental health support course at Gorton Central.

 John described his experience of becoming a Community Grocer member: “With the Grocers, I didn’t realise how important it was and how much confidence it would give me.
 Now I have my benefits reinstated, I’ve paid off my rent arrears, I’ve got a phone sorted, got my gas and electricity sorted.
 After I got help, everything started falling into place.
 I reached out to the Grocers and now I’ve stopped smoking through support.
 It’s kept me on track…This is good for me as I can easily disenfranchise myself.
 This has helped me keep in touch with the real world and it has given me hope.
 Somewhere like here gives me faith in humanity”.